missionpinball/mpf-docs/docs/config/instructions/config_v6.md

    So in pure YAML, `color: 000066` would be processed as `color: 66` which is wrong.

    The fix for this is to add quotes around the values that are only numbers and start with a leading zero. e.g. `color: "000066"` instead of `color: 000066`.

-**"On" and "Off" values are strings**

-   The YAML spec defines `on` and `off` values as boolean (like true/false).
-But many MPF users create show names called "on" and "off", so MPF's YAML processor interprets those as strings.

-   The fix for this is to add quotes around the values that are only `on` or `off`. e.g. `show: "on"` instead of `show: on`.

 **Values with only digits and "e" are strings**